-Prerequisite(s): Satisfactory reading and writing placement or ENG 097.
+Prerequisite(s): Satisfactory reading and writing placement test scores or ENG 097.

-Pre/Corequisite(s): ENG 101 and satisfactory math placement or any college level math.
+Pre/Corequisite(s): ENG 101 and satisfactory numerical placement test scores or any college level math.

 ECON 120 - International Economics

 This course is designed to strengthen the global knowledge of students through practical experiences with international travel, passports, customs, monetary conversion, the metric systems, banking, stock markets, economic systems, European history, transportation systems, cultural and language barriers, and the logistics of commerce and mercantilism.
 Participants will meet for five pre-tour sessions and one post tour session.
 They will travel at their own expense with a College group to Europe.